Program for Electric Utility Customers in JCP&L Territory

 The Township has recently awarded a contract for the Livingston Community Energy Aggregation (“LCEA”) program.
 Under this program, Livingston has signed a contract with Constellation New Energy that will offer Township residents in JCP&L service territory the opportunity to receive power supply that has over 40% renewable energy content (nearly twice the renewable energy content of JCP&L-supplied power) at price that is lower than the JCP&L tariff price!

 In accordance with NJ State Regulations [N.J.A.C.
 14:4-6.6 (i)], residents must be automatically enrolled (unless they already have a third-party supplier or utilize solar power).
 However, residents are not obligated to participate in the program and may ‘opt-out’ easily at any time if they so choose.
 Eligible residents will be receiving a package in the mail from Constellation New Energy providing program details.

 More information for JCP&L customers will be available here, including a program description and answers to frequently asked questions.

 April 25th Presentation for JCP&L Customers

-Residents in JCP&L territory are encouraged to attend the open public meeting about energy aggregation at Livingston Town Hall, 357 S. Livingston Avenue, on Thursday, April 25, at 8:30 pm.
-The meeting will consist of a brief presentation by Constellation New Energy followed by a public question and answer session.
+Residents in JCP&L territory were encouraged to attend the open public meeting about energy aggregation at Livingston Town Hall, 357 S. Livingston Avenue, on Thursday, April 25, 2019 at 8:30 pm.